 What better way to tell this story than via the water?

-The emotion behind the story comes alive in this moving sculpture.More Info (click to expand)
+The emotion behind the story comes alive in this moving sculpture.More Info (click to show all)

 20. Chill-out during Stella Polaris Festival